fastapi/typer/docs/tutorial/index.md

 It is **HIGHLY encouraged** that you write or copy the code, edit it and run it locally.

-Using it in your editor is what really shows you the benefits of Typer, seeing how little code you have to write, all the type checks, autocompletion, etc.
+Using it in your editor is what really shows you the benefits of **Typer**, seeing how little code you have to write, all the type checks, autocompletion, etc.

 And running the examples is what will really help you understand what is going on.